-MODE MODE X\$X\$X X \$X\$ X EFFECT 0 $\mathbf{x} \mathbf{x} \mathbf{x}$ \mathbf{x} \mathbf{x} \mathbf{x} obey \mathsurround when \mathsurroundskip is Opt 1 1 x xx x x x only add skip to the left 2 $\mathbf{x}\mathbf{x}$ \mathbf{x} $\mathbf{x} \ \mathbf{x} \qquad \mathbf{x}$ only add skip to the right 3 $\mathbf{x} \mathbf{x} \mathbf{x}$ $\mathbf{x} \mathbf{x} \mathbf{x}$ add skip to the left and right 4 4 ignore the skip setting, obey \mathsurround 5 XXX x x x disable all spacing around math 6 $\mathbf{x} \mathbf{x} \mathbf{x}$ $\mathbf{x} \mathbf{x} \mathbf{x}$ only apply \mathsurroundskip when also spacing 7 x x x x x x only apply \mathsurroundskip when no spacing analyzes a paragraph.
-Actually, in that case you could also inject glue (or set the properties of a math node) explicitly.
+MODE ) (\$X\$ X Х \$X\$ Х EFFECT 0 X X X X X X obey \mathsurround when \mathsurroundskip is Opt 1 X XX X λ Χ only add skip to the left 2 X X X X Z X X only add skip to the right 3 X X X X X X add skip to the left and right 4 X X X X X $\mathbf{X}$ ignore the skip setting, obey \mathsurround 5 xxx 3 $\mathbf{x} \mathbf{x} \mathbf{x}$ ζ. disable all spacing around math 6 X X X X X X only apply \mathsurroundskip when also spacing 7 X X X X X X only apply \mathsurroundskip when no spacing a math node) explicitly.
 So, these modes are in practice mostly useful for special purposes and experiments (they originate in a tracker item).
 Keep in mind that this glue is part of the math node and not always treated as normal glue: it travels with the begin and end math nodes.
 Also, method 6 and 7 will zero the skip related fields in a node when applicable in the first occasion that checks them (linebreaking or packaging).

 Anything more fancy, like checking the beginning or end of a paragraph (or edges of a box) would not be robust anyway.
-If you want that you can write a callback that runs over a list and
+If you want that you can write a callback that runs over a list and analyzes a paragraph.
+Actually, in that case you could also inject glue (or set the properties of